 What Does Mold Do to the Human Body

 Mold is a fungus that is composed of a collection of small organisms that are found almost anywhere and can form on the surfaces of your home in a variety of colors including black, white, orange, green, or purple.
-The fungus requires specific conditions that will promote the What Does Mold do to the Human bodygrowth of the mold within an environment, these conditions include warmth, moisture, oxygen, and dark climates to create the ideal environment for mold growth.
+The fungus requires specific conditions that will promote the growth of the mold within an environment, these conditions include warmth, moisture, oxygen, and dark climates to create the ideal environment for mold growth.
 After mold forms in an environment on a surface it will begin the reproduction process which will trigger the release of tiny, microscopic mold spores into the air – these spores, however, can significantly affect the health of those who inhale/ingest these tiny spores into their body.

 According to the CDC (Centers for Disease Control and Prevention) they found that some individuals are sensitive to molds and exposure in any capacity can trigger nasal stuffiness, throat irritation, coughing, wheezing, eye irritation, and even skin irritation.
 Overall, the effects of mold on the human body can vary dramatically from person to person, with several factors at play to determine the severity of its impact on human health.